codeigniter4/shield/docs/0 - install.md

 ## Controller Filters

-Shield provides 3 [Controller Filters](https://codeigniter.com/user_guide/incoming/filters.html) you can use to protect your routes, `session`, `tokens`, and `chained`.
+Shield provides 4 [Controller Filters](https://codeigniter.com/user_guide/incoming/filters.html) you can use to protect your routes, `session`, `tokens`, and `chained`.
 The first two cover the `Session` and `AccessTokens` authenticators, respectively.
 The `chained` filter will check both authenticators in sequence to see if the user is logged in through either of authenticators, allowing a single API endpoint to work for both an SPA using session auth, and a mobile app using access tokens.
+The fourth, `auth-rates`, provides a good basis for rate limiting of auth-related routes.

 These filters are already loaded for you by the registrar class located at `src/Config/Registrar.php`.